Welcome to today's edition of the Rush 24-7 podcast.

 They would walk with them, offer to help them.

-This goes back 17, 1800s, and they'd befriend them and make them think that they were their allies and helping them in any danger.
+And they'd befriend them and make them think that they were their allies and helping them in any danger.

-But I I don't like admitting to copying people, but I must tell you I got this from Clinton during the primaries.
+But I don't like admitting to copying people, but I must tell you I got this from Clinton during the primaries.

 Back after this.

-From the Salt Lake Tribune, for nearly a year, Salt Lake City's one world cafe, founded on the altruistic goal of letting customers set the price for their own meal, has been on a crash course with business reality.
+From the Salt Lake Tribune, for nearly a year, Salt Lake City's One World Cafe, founded on the altruistic goal of letting customers set the price for their own meal, has been on a crash course with business reality.

 In mid-October, employee paychecks bounced, and the longtime manager was fired.